-- (2) As at 1 January each year, a regional visiting medical officer: - (a) who has held an appointment as such continuously for the immediately preceding 12 months - (b) who has participated in a one in four or more frequent basis over the preceding 12 months in an emergency after-hours medical services roster applying in at least one regional hospital; and - (c) whose usual place of residence is within a 50 kilometre radius of such hospital, shall be entitled to claim reimbursement for expenses incurred in respect of the professional support of the visiting medical officer up to the amount set out at Annexure B of this Determination.
+- (a) who has held an appointment as such continuously for the immediately preceding 12 months; and - (b) who has participated in a one in four or more frequent basis over the preceding 12 months in an on call roster applying in at least one regional hospital; - (c) whose usual place of residence is within a 50 kilometre radius of such hospital shall be entitled to claim reimbursement for expenses incurred in respect of the professional support of the visiting medical officer up to the amount set out in Annexure C of this Determination.

-- (3) A visiting medical officer may be eligible for grants under both sub-clauses (1) and (2). - (4) For the purposes of this clause, professional support expenses include: - (a) travel, accommodation, conference or course costs in respect of continuing medical education; - (b) costs of locum cover while the visiting medical officer is on unpaid leave: - (c) such other item/s in connection with the ongoing professional support of the visiting medical officer as the public health organisation may approve in any particular case. - (5) Reimbursement of expenses under this clause will be made upon production of verification of expenses. - (6) Any entitlement under either sub-clause (1) or (2) shall be able to accrue for up to two years provided the officer continues over that two year period to satisfy the criteria set out in subclauses 7(1) and (2) above.

-(7) A visiting medical officer is not eligible to receive a grant under either sub-clause (1) or (2) from more than one public health organisation per calendar year.
-Where a visiting medical officer would otherwise satisfy the criteria for eligibility for a grant under sub-clause (1) or (2) in respect of more than one public health organisation the grant is payable by that public health organisation at which the officer provides the most number of services, or in the case of an equal service commitment at each organisation, by one public health organisation.
+- (3) A visiting medical officer may be eligible for grants under both sub-clauses (1) and (2). - (4) For the purposes of this clause, professional support expenses include: - (a) travel, accommodation, conference or course costs in respect of continuing medical education; - (b) costs of locum cover while the visiting medical officer is on unpaid leave; - (c) such other item/s in connection with the ongoing professional support of the visiting medical officer as a public health organisation may approve in any particular case. - (5) Reimbursement of expenses under this clause will be made upon production of verification of expenses. - (6) Any entitlements under either sub-clause (1) or (2) shall be able to accrue for up to two years, provided the officer continues over that two year period to satisfy the criteria set out in subclauses 13(1) and (2) above. - (7) A visiting medical officer is not eligible to receive a grant under either sub-clause (1) or (2) from more than one public health organisation per calendar year.
+Where a visiting medical officer would otherwise satisfy the criteria for eligibility for a grant under sub-clauses (1) or (2) in respect of more than one public health organisation, the grant is payable by that public health organisation at which the officer has the greatest service commitment, or in the case of an equal service commitment at each organisation, by any public area health organisation.

-8. RECORD OF SERVICES
+14. RECORD OF SERVICES